Honda CR-V Hybrid practicality & boot space

 Honda CR-V Hybrid interior space, storage & comfort

 Five adults can sit comfortably in the CR-V Hybrid, with the exception of the middle seat in the back, where legroom is restricted by a slightly raised segment of the floor.
 The firmness of the seat itself also means the centre passenger sits higher, so tall people may struggle for headroom here.

 However, there are no such issues in the other four seats.
-Legroom and headroom is plentiful and the CR-V Hybrid will keep its occupants in comfort even on longer journeys.
+Legroom and headroom is plentiful and the CR-V Hybrid will be comfortable for even the lankiest of passengers on long journeys.

 All the typical interior storage compartments can be found in the CR-V Hybrid.
-In addition to the glovebox, the centre console has a deep storage area and a dedicated tray for a smartphone and a pair of drinks, with a convertible storage compartment under the central armrest.
-Door bins can be found in every door.
+In addition to the glovebox, the centre console has a deep storage area and a dedicated tray for a smartphone, placed conveniently next to the USB inputs.

 With the seats folded down, capacity increases to 1,694 litres (or 1,638 litres if the glass roof is fitted).
-Usefully, the seats fold completely flat, leaving a very practical space with which to transport bulky items.
-There’s no loading lip on the tailgate, either, making it easy to get things in and out of the boot.
+Usefully, the seats fold completely flat, leaving a long boot space that's flush with the boot lip, too, making it easy to slide in bulky items.
 The powered tailgate on EX cars helps with this, too.